FEATURE-Desperate border crossings, as Venezuela runs short of HIV drugs

 Since 1991, Venezuela has distributed free antiretroviral drugs to fight HIV/AIDS.
 The medication keeps the virus in check, while increasing a person’s chances of living a long and healthy life.

-But like the rest of the country’s public health system, its treatment programme has fallen apart amid an economic meltdown that has triggered the biggest exodus of people in modern Latin American history.
+But like the rest of the country’s public health system, its treatment program has fallen apart amid an economic meltdown that has triggered the biggest exodus of people in modern Latin American history.

 First the laboratory tests and regular check-ups stopped, then the antiretroviral drugs ceased, and finally specialist doctors left the country, according to Venezuelan migrants living with HIV.